 Celebrate your achievements – big and small

-2017 was an incredible year with my band The Double Happiness.
-This group is a fantastic creative outlet and gives me so much happiness (double!) and fun.
-We gigged around Brisbane at some of our favourite bars and venues and we even entered a Battle of the Bands!
-We didn’t win but were thrilled when a band of four brothers aged 13- 20 did!
-It was also wonderful to play support to Nice Biscuit, which is illustrator Grace Cuell’s band.
+2017 was also an incredible year for music!
+Both Grace and I perform in the bands Nice Biscuit and The Double Happiness.
+My group is a fantastic creative outlet and gives me so much happiness (double!) and fun.
+We gigged all around Brisbane at some of our favourite bars and venues, and even entered a Battle of the Bands!
+While we didn’t win, we were thrilled to see a young band of four brothers (aged 13- 20) take the prize!

-A highlight was performing at the Icon Cancer Foundation Gala to raise money for cancer medication trials and research.
-Watching a room full of oncologists, including my former oncologist who retired last year, dance to our songs was priceless!
+Another personal highlight was performing at the Icon Cancer Foundation Gala to raise money for cancer medication trials and research.
+Watching a room full of oncologists (including my former oncologist who retired last year) dance to our songs was priceless!

 The This Present Moment 2018 calendar was the final Purple Cords Press offering for 2017.
-It features my photography and twelve quotes centred around kindness, courage, creativity and compassion.
-These themes will be familiar to those who have read This Present Moment: An Art Therapy Journal.
-Purple Cords Press donated 50 calendars to Choices to help support its services to all people with cancer.
+It features my photography and twelve quotes centred around kindness, courage, creativity and compassion – themes familiar to those who have read This Present Moment.
+50 of our calendars were donated to Choices to help support its services to all people with cancer.

-Yes it has been a wonderfully creative year, filled with excitement and energy.
-It has also been a year of tragic losses of many dear friends both new and long-term.
+Yes, 2017 has been a wonderfully creative year, filled with excitement and energy.
+Sadly, it has also been a year of tragic losses of many dear friends, both new and long-term.
 There was more surgery that thankfully went very well.
-I continue to have chemotherapy every third Thursday, which is for life.
-This means chemo is both a life saver and a long term medicine as I am intending to be around for a very, very, very long time!
+I continue to have chemotherapy – every third Thursday – for life.
+This means chemo is both a lifesaver and a long-term medicine, as I am intending to be around for a very, very, very long time!

 Set a new path for 2018